 Home

-AIDE is a research project that aims to understand the human factors that will help or hinder the implementation of Artificial Intelligence (AI) in healthcare; identify how stakeholders expect AI to change lives and impact healthcare experience; and determine how concerns might be resolved to promote acceptance and adoption of data-driven technologies.
-We are studying the perspectives of researchers, health care workers, members of the public, AI developers, and policy experts with the intention to create a sustainable platform to ensure stakeholder involvement in the future of AI implementation, development and use within healthcare.
+AIDE research aims to understand the human factors that will help or hinder the implementation of Artificial Intelligence and data driven technologies (AI) in healthcare; identify how stakeholders expect AI to change lives and impact healthcare experience; and determine how concerns might be resolved to promote acceptance and adoption of data-driven technologies.
+We study the perspectives of researchers, health care workers, members of the public, AI developers, and policy experts to inform strategies for stakeholder involvement in the future of AI implementation, development and use within healthcare, and improve trust.

-Reserachers will identify where AI systems are being used/developed in healthcare settings in Oxford (UK) and Osaka (Japan) and consult with various stakeholders, including members of the public, to understand:
+Between 2019 and 2023 we explored the development and use of AI systems in healthcare settings in Oxford (UK) and Osaka (Japan) and consulted with various stakeholders, including members of the public, to understand:

-This will allow us to suggest mechanisms for a sustained dialogue on AI in healthcare.
+This research underpins our suggested mechanisms for a sustained societal dialogue around the use AI in healthcare.

 Click here to read more about our research approach

-This work is being led by researchers based at the University of Oxford in collaboration with colleagues at Osaka University.
-It is supported by UK Research and Innovation’s (UKRI) Fund for International Collaboration (FIC) in a joint UK-Japan initiative (Project Reference ES/T007214/1).
-In Japan the research is supported through the Institute of Science and Technology (JST) with the aim of "designing a sustainable platform with the involvement of citizens and experts to bring the benefits of AI in healthcare to all."
+This work was led by researchers based at the University of Oxford in collaboration with colleagues at Osaka University.
+It was supported by UK Research and Innovation’s (UKRI) Fund for International Collaboration (FIC) in a joint UK-Japan initiative (Project Reference ES/T007214/1).
+In Japan the research was supported through the Institute of Science and Technology (JST) with the aim of "designing a sustainable platform with the involvement of citizens and experts to bring the benefits of AI in healthcare to all."

-The project name "AIDE" is an abbreviated version of the English name of project "The Benefits of Ensuring AI in Healthcare for All: Designing a Sustainable Platform for Public and Professional Stakeholder Engagement".
-The acronym reflects our hope that the project will AID the Engagement of key stakeholders in the increased use of AI technologies in healthcare.
+The programme name "AIDE" is an abbreviated version of the English name of our 2019-2023 project "The Benefits of Ensuring AI in Healthcare for All: Designing a Sustainable Platform for Public and Professional Stakeholder Engagement".
+The acronym reflects our hope that our reserach will aid the engagement of key stakeholders in the increased use of AI and data driven technologies in healthcare.

 We recruited members of the public over the age of 18 who understand and speak English fluently.
 Participants took part in focus groups with around 6-9 other people, mostly taking part online using video conference software.
 Technical assistance was available before and during online focus groups.